JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 passed, with automatic reconnection in under 30 seconds and no manual intervention.
 The shared collector belongs to both targets.
 The user passed phone NFC, fresh-reading and signal-loss recovery checks after its extraction (`58f621a8`).
-Phone-controlled switching is now implemented, with persisted selection, confirmed BLE release, final-counter transfer, interrupted-transfer recovery and successful NFC reset.
+Phone-controlled switching is now implemented, with persisted selection, phone collection suspension, confirmed Watch release on return, final-counter transfer, interrupted-transfer recovery and successful NFC reset.
 Advanced Settings contains the initial test controls; the Watch can show direct values using its existing chart/complication path.

 Next: complete the milestone 4/5 device gate for direct collection, both transfer